 - OSU Faculty Assessment Fellows, a group of faculty with expertise in the relevant category, will score the student work using category-specific assessment rubrics. *If you are interested in serving as a Faculty Assessment Fellow please complete the application form

-- Category assessment results will be reported at the institutional level—how well OSU students are meeting the Core Ed learning outcomes—no results will be disaggregated for individual courses or programs.
+- Category assessment results will be reported at the institutional level to document OSU students' achievement of the Core Ed learning outcomes.

 - The results of Core Ed assessment will not be used to certify/decertify any course.